 - Cabrillo Marina, 200 Whaler's Walk, San Pedro

-The Marina del Rey parade takes place Dec.
-8, 2018.
-Fireworks begin at 5:55 p.m., with the parade 6 to 8 p.m.
-Before the parade, from noon to 6 p.m., check out Snow Wonder at Burton Chace Park, which includes a real snow play area, sledding, arts, crafts, DJ, and food trucks.
+The Marina del Rey parade takes place on December 14, 2019.
+Fireworks begin at 5:55 p.m., and the parade follows immediately after from 6 p.m. to 8 p.m.
+Before the parade, from noon to 6 p.m., check out Snow Wonder at Burton Chace Park, which includes a real snow play area, sledding, arts and crafts, DJ, and food trucks.

 - Burton Chace Park, 13650 Mindanao Way, Marina del Rey (Music, commentary, and judging)

 - Fisherman's Village, 13755 Fiji Way, Marina del Rey (View from along the channel or from one of the restaurants with a waterfront view)

 Parking: County parking lots are located at Burton Chance Park, and pay stations take credit card or cash.
 There is no street parking.

 The King Harbor parade takes place in Redondo Beach on December 14, 2019, beginning at 5:30 p.m.
 The theme for this year is "Surfing the Yule Tide."